QingqiLei/GTA5-FSD/README.md

  * Stop Sign.
 The model needs to remember which car comes earlier, so the model should have a short memory.
 In other workds, it makes prediction on last a few seconds of video.

-### 3D CNN
+### Refer to other video classification model
-3D CNN can process video and seems a good option for making neural network to have good short memory.
+May find a model in [Kinetics-600](https://paperswithcode.com/sota/action-classification-on-kinetics-600?p=videomae-v2-scaling-video-masked-autoencoders) leaderboard and apply to self-driving task.

 ## Training data collection and cleaning.